 Venner AMF, manufactured clocks and time switches until it ceased trading in the mid-Seventies.
 Perhaps best known for their street lighting clocks in the days before photo-cell control units were developed.
 This device also required the operator to hold one of the signal buttons depressed to sound the siren.
 The signal duration is 1 minute which is a long time to have to press a button.

 In the photo gallery, we can see the internal workings of the auto wailer.
 The mechanism is covered in brown paxolin insulation to prevent accidental touching of the parts operating at mains voltage.
-The front cover buttons have projections that protrude through the paxolin to operate the electric switches in the non removable part of the wailer.
+The front cover buttons have projections that protrude through the paxolin cover to operate the electric switches in the non removable part of the wailer.
 The 'Raiders Passed' switch applies continuous mains voltage to the siren contactor.
 The 'Alert' switch applies mains voltage to the timing device, the small motor revolves the cam once every 24 Seconds, causing the cam follower to make and break the contacts sending mains voltage to the siren contactor, 5 seconds on, 3 seconds off.

 The timing device may be removed for maintenance as shown in the gallery, on the rear are 5 pins to make the electrical connections.
 In the photo with the paxolin cover removed, the timing cam can be seen and to its right, 'H M S' is stamped on the frame, 24 next to 'S' is the revolution period of the motor.